We have not found any instances of professional misconduct for this lawyer.

 Prior to establishing his own family law practice in 2004, Mr. Williams was a partner of an established Bucks County law firm.
 Two of his former law partners went on to become judges in the Bucks County Court of Common Pleas.
-Having served as an assistant, and then deputy, district attorney in Bucks County from 1981-1985, Mr. Williams has gained outstanding courtroom experience and litigation skills.
+Having served as both an assistant and deputy district attorney in Bucks County from 1981-1985, Mr. Williams has gained outstanding courtroom experience and litigation skills.

 He is an active member of the Bucks County Bar Association and formerly served as treasurer and chairman of the association’s Family Law Section, as well as a member of its board of directors.
 He is a frequent speaker for various continuing legal education programs, particularly on matters related to domestic relations litigation and trial strategy.

 Since 2005, Mr. Williams has been consistently named to the list of Super Lawyers in Pennsylvania, an honor bestowed on just 5% of lawyers in the commonwealth.
-He also maintains an AV Martindale-Hubbell Jeff Williams“Preeminent” rating with Martindale-Hubbell®, the highest legal ability and ethical standards rating.
+Additionally, Mr. Williams has also been named to the list of the Top 100 Super Lawyers in Philadelphia.
+He also maintains an AV “Preeminent” rating with Martindale-Hubbell, the highest legal ability and ethical standards rating.
 In addition, Mr. Williams has been repeatedly featured in Suburban Life magazine as one of the region's Awesome Attorneys.

 On a community level, Mr. Williams has held several leadership positions in the Bucks County region: he is a past chair and member of the Doylestown Township board of supervisors, a past director of Big Brothers/Big Sisters of Bucks County and a past director of A Woman’s Place Domestic Violence Shelter of Bucks County.